by Susan Katz Keating

 Others, particularly family members, told me they never will forget the shocking cruelty and disrespect they encountered outside the gates of Walter Reed.

 Concrete Bob lives, but only in memory.
 He died a few years ago, and our group disbanded Cooking With the Troops.
-His legacy is a powerful counterbalance to the ugly antics of Code Pink and cohorts.
+His legacy is a powerful counterbalance to the ugly antics of the ghouls and their cohorts.

 He gave us this much: a heady and purposeful time for Americans to show our love for the warriors.